Carlanga/VitaTester/README.md

 VitaTester
 ==================

-A simple homebrew for testing the keys on the Vita
+A simple homebrew for testing the input data on the PSVita

 ## Extra Credits